 - Inform the child that this information will have to be passed on

-- Immediately inform the head teacher
+- Immediately inform the Designated Safeguarding Lead

 Monitoring and Record Keeping

 It is essential that accurate records be kept where there are concerns about the welfare of a child.
-These records should be kept in a secure, confidential file separate from the child’s school records.
+These records should be kept in a secure, confidential file separate fom the child’s school records.
 It is important to recognise that regulations published in 1989 do not authorise or require the disclosure to parents of any written information relating to Child Protection, although the preferred practice is for parents to be informed of and agree to any referral being made (unless it relates to sexual abuse or child in immediate danger).

-Staff must keep the head teacher informed of
+Staff must keep the head teacher informed of: